jundalisay/mahahex/content/politicians/andres-bonifacio.md

 Aguinaldo was an opportunist landlord who used his wealth and influence to steal the leadership for his own interests.
 He used Bonifacio and Luna to gain victories and then killed them when they became threats.

 Bonifacio's mistake was he did not form a treaty with the Aguinaldo to set territorial boundaries for their own governments, since civil wars often happen with revolutionary wars.
-The lumads and the Moros fight each other a lot even before the Spanish came.
+The lumads and the Moros fought each other a lot even before the Spanish came.
 Their solution was to set physical boundaries.

 The disunity during revolutionary struggles is actually common:
 - The American revolution split America into rebels and loyalists